Skip to main content

 Species Richness

 Species richness refers to the number of different species present in a given area.
-It is a fundamental measure of biodiversity, indicating the variety of life forms in an ecosystem.
-In the context of the coffee plantations, comparing species richness between a clear-cut area and one that retains natural forest will highlight the impact of land use on biodiversity.
+It is a key measure of biodiversity, indicating the variety of life forms in an ecosystem.
+In the context of the coffee plantations, comparing species richness will help illustrate how clear-cutting affects the variety of plant and animal species compared to a plantation that retains natural forest.

 Recommended video: